AndrewMas99/IncidentResponse_Pi-Hole/README.md

 ## 1. Project Overview

 This project demonstrates how Pi-hole, a network-wide DNS sinkhole, can be used as a lightweight incident response tool to detect and contain suspicious network activity.
-Pi-hole runs inside a Docker container on a dedicated Raspberry Pi and is configured as the DNS resolver for all devices on the local network.
+Additionally easy deployment allows Pi-hole runs inside a Docker container on a dedicated Raspberry Pi and is configured as the DNS resolver for all devices on the local network.
 Every DNS query made by every device is visible, logged, and subject to enforcement in real time.

 The core deliverable is a custom Flask-based web dashboard (`App.py` + `index.html`) that connects directly to Pi-hole's SQLite database to provide a genuinely real-time view of network DNS activity — with no external dependencies, no third-party dashboards, and no polling delay.
 The dashboard includes watchlist-based alerting, per-client DNS enforcement via iptables, and a domain allowlist manager, all accessible from a browser on the local network.